c1au6i0/muaydata/content/post/2019-03-24-figthing-diseases.markdown

   mutate(H4TO117 = as.factor(str_extract(H4TO117 , "[:alpha:]+")))  # keep only letters
 ```

-*Legitimate* stands for Legitimate skips, that indicates those people that do not have a favorite drug.
+*Legitimate* stands for *Legitimate skips*, that indicates those people that do not have a favorite drug.

-The answers to this question not only allow to distinguish people that use (or had used drugs) from people that did not (legitimate skip), but also to **identify those individuals that continue to take drugs despite negative consequences (*yes*)**.
+The answers to this question not only allow to distinguish people that use (or had used drugs) from people that did not (*legitimate skip*), but also to **identify those individuals that continue to take drugs despite negative consequences (*yes*)**.
 The class *yes* will be our class of interest because it indicates those people that are presumably more likely to develop health problems as a consequence of drug use patterns.

 Therefore, we will try first to fit 2 class models, before trying something more complex.
 We replace *Legitimate* with *No* to obtain 2 classes: those that continued to take drugs despite negative consequences (*Yes*) and those that did not (*No*).